sktime/sktime/docs/source/api_reference/dists_kernels.rst

 =============================

 The :mod:`sktime.dists_kernels` module contains pairwise transformers, such as distances and kernel functions on time series data.
-It also containe some distances/kernel functions for tabular data.
+It also contains some distances/kernel functions for tabular data.

 Distances and kernel functions are treated the same, as they have the same formal signature - that of a "pairwise transformer".